ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 By cooperating with the integrated Optical time-domain reflectometer (OTDR) embedded within the network device, we can determine the target optical exchange station before site visits.
-Therefore, the overall fault demarcation process is simplified and automated, the analyze result could be reported and visualized in time.
-In this case, operation teams only have to confirm the analyzing result and dispatch site engineers to perform relative maintenance actions (e.g., splice fiber) based on the probable root cause.
+Therefore, the overall fault demarcation process is simplified and automated, the analysis result could be reported and visualized in time.
+In this case, operation teams only have to confirm the analyzing result and dispatch site engineers to perform relevant maintenance actions (e.g., splice fiber) based on the probable root cause.